bakubay/systematically-improving-rag/docs/workshops/chapter2.md

 Provider embeddings aren't bad—they're great for general use.
 But your application probably isn't general.
 Fine-tuning with your own data fixes this mismatch.

+Understanding why generic embeddings fall short sets up the solution.
+But before you jump to fine-tuning (which requires 1,000+ examples), there's a faster win available right now.

 ## From Evaluation to Few-Shot Examples

 Before jumping into fine-tuning, there's something simpler you can try: few-shot examples.
 Let's talk about turning your evaluation data into prompts that actually work.